Luke

 Conflicting obligations

-Clearly, Jesus in out of line when he heads off to the temple to do his own thing.
-Without considering his parent's he gets caught up in his "Father's business", wrestling with the wisdom/truth that in years to come will be the center of his messianic ministry.
+Clearly, Jesus is out of line when he heads off to the temple to do his own thing.
+Without considering his parent's he gets caught up in his "Father's business", wrestling with the divine truth that in years to come will be the center of his messianic ministry.
 Yet, although his intentions are worthy, the social consequences are anything but worthy.
 His parents are rightly miffed.
 Jesus tries to calm the waters with an explanation (always taken by the accuser as an excuse), but then immediately submits to his parent's authority.
-He was "obedient to them".
+As Luke puts it, Jesus was "obedient to them".

-This incident reminds us that Jesus shared our human condition, although unlike us, he did not sin.
-Here he is caught in the classic bind of honour to one causing offence to another.
+This incident reminds us that Jesus shares our human condition, although unlike us, he did not sin.
+In the story we see Jesus caught in a classic bind where honour to one causes offence to another.
 Only in a sinful world are we faced with such a problem.
 Of course, Jesus handles the situation as the law demands, when corrected, he obeys.

 Discussion